 I wish it ended there, but we now have a disintegrating coral reef in Australia, a mass of floating plastic in the Pacific Ocean twice the size of Texas, and the appearance of two-headed sharks, which ought to crinkle anyone’s plastic water bottle.
 Toxins abound from food preservatives to cell phone parts, increasing the incidence of cancer and decreasing sperm counts.

-As much as I like Milton Friedman and the concept of limited government, this is one area where we cannot leave the solution to the market.
+As much as I like Milton Friedman and limited government, this is one area where we cannot leave the solution to the market.
 Pollution like this will not correct itself.
 Government must intervene to help communities and companies change, even if it means mandating them to do so.
 I never thought I would say this, but I think even Friedman would agree that the situation has become so dire as to constitute a threat to our survival.
 Defense against such a threat is the purview of the state, not Jeff Bezos.

 The problem is not overpopulation but an attitude of consumption that not only devours the earth but dissolves our souls.
 We work frenetically, market obsessively, and consume without restriction.
 In fact, we are encouraged to do so, because consumption proves our worth.
 But we don’t need validation from Google, Amazon, or Apple to prove our worth.
 This cycle has led to the situation we now find ourselves in.
 We can’t go to the beach anymore to dream or be inspired.
 And if we go, we have to schlep along a hazmat kit so we’re not infected or fried.